 Although I know my downward dog from my one-legged king pigeon pose, I’m relatively new to yoga.

 Yet even almost breaking my nose while attempting a handstand wasn’t enough to take away the enjoyment of attending a 10-day yoga retreat in the Himalayan foothills.

 A few thoughts about Basunti (by Helen Humble)

 Basunti, Basunti… the name makes me sigh with contentment and were I a cat, I would purr!
-It would be easy for me to write 300 words about how beautiful, peaceful, stunning and panoramic it was; but for me, the experience was deeper and longer […]
+It would be easy for me to write 300 words about how beautiful, peaceful, stunning and panoramic it was; but for me, the experience was deeper and longer lasting […]

 On the same day that sixteen lovely ladies arrived to do yoga with Monica Voss at Basunti, a wedding invitation was delivered.
 It was the daughter of our government electricity man, who comes to read the meter and have a cup of tea, who was getting married.
-When I explained that we had […]
+When I explained that we had a […]